KrzysztofStaron/PromptCoT-implementation/README.md

 **Purpose**: Create a foundational dataset for generating Olympiad-level math questions

-**Generation**: We collected 253 high-quality seed triples from AIME 2024/2025 problems, using GPT-5 to extract concepts and generate rationales.
+**Generation**: Uses the [PromptCoT-Problem-Generation-Dataset](https://huggingface.co/datasets/xl-zhao/PromptCoT-Problem-Generation-Dataset) which contains high-quality seed triples from AIME problems with extracted concepts and generated rationales.
 This provides the initial training data to kickstart the EM loop.

 **Structure**: